SHXiao-Stella/SHXiao-Stella.github.io/_publications/2022-12-10-paper-title-number-2.md

 ---
-title: "Systemic Risk Bailout: A PGO Approach Based on Neural Network"
+title: "(Working paper)Systemic Risk Bailout: A PGO Approach Based on Neural Network"
 collection: publications
 permalink: /publication/2022-12-10-paper-title-number-2
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'